szefer-piotr/garden_food_webs/manuscript/manuscript_garden.md

 Explore changes in plant herbivore food web structure subjected to manipulations of top trophic level and introduction of dominant herbivore. in our previous work we shown that predator removal did not have an effect of total productivity of experimental communities however it caused

 How this can help us understand succession better?
+Maybe it will be visible for some species that they shift their feeding domain... they feed on less/more plants...

 How to account for the diversity effects?